Make this DIY Christmas tree pom pom pillow for your own home, or for a gift. This simple pom pom craft is inexpensive and fun!

 How to Make a Pom Pom

 Here are awesome instructions for how to make a pom pom.
 I briefly thought about doing my own tutorial, but quickly talked myself out of that.
 There are many to choose from online.
 This particular tutorial uses a fork to make the pom poms, and I love this method because the pom poms turn out all the same size.

 You can also use a pom pom maker.
 I will link to one in the supplies list.
 Another option is to buy ready-made pom poms.
 It’s hard to find any color other than kelly green, and the craft store pom poms are slightly smaller.
 But it’s possible to use them if that’s the look you want.

-2.)
+1.)
 Make your pom poms.
-I needed 27.
-If you use a bigger or smaller pillow cover just adjust that number.
+To assemble the tree on an 18 inch pillow cover, you will need 27.
+If you use a bigger or smaller pillow cover, that number will need to be adjusted.